arraydesign/Designer/Skills.md

 _____________
 # DESIGN SKILLS

-## Brainstorming
+## 3. Brainstorming / mind-mapping
+Have the ability to…
+* …generate ideas / solutions without getting stuck in the mud by criticizing, self-censoring or getting distracted;
+* …riff-off other people’s ideas and use lateral thinking to produce original or derivative ideas / solutions.

-## Sketching / diagraming / wire-framing
+## 4. Sketching / diagraming / wire-framing
+Have the ability to…
+* …sketch out a layout, illustration or photograph;
+* …diagram a concept or process;
+* …wireframe an interface.

-## Creating mood-boards / collages
+## 5. Creating mood-boards / collages
+Have the ability to…
+* …find relevant visual materials that effectively communicate a feeling, aesthetic or visual direction;
+* …put together the above mentioned materials in a coherent package.

+## 6. Illustration / artistic talent

 ________________
 # TECHNICAL SKILLS

-# Adobe Illustrator
+# 6. Adobe Illustrator
 - Setting up an RGB document with Pixel as the General Unit
 - Setting up a CMYK document with Points as the General Unit
 - Change the Blending Mode for the fill of an object without changing the Blending Mode of its stroke

-# Adobe Photoshop
+# 7. Adobe Photoshop
 - …

-# Adobe InDesign
+# 8. Adobe InDesign
 - Setting up a 16 page 8.5" by 11" CMYK document with Picas as the General Unit; creating a 3 column grid that has margins of 2p0 all around and gutters of 1p6

-# Front-end development
+# 9. Front-end development
 (CSS/XHTML/jQuery)